 Co-Director, Bard Debate Union

-Assistant Coach, Bard Debate Union
+Team Captain, Bard Debate Union

-Hadley is in their sophomore year at Bard, intending to major in Psychology and Musicology.
-Highlights of their debate career so far include being a Novice Finalist at the U.S. Universities Debate Championships in 2018 and being selected to attend the Bard College Network Debate Conference in Budapest, Hungary in 2019.
+Hadley Parum is a Junior studying Psychology and Music.
+This is their second year as the Team Captain of the Bard Debate Union and third year as a member.
+Their debate accolades include six breaks at tournaments in the U.S. and Hungary, advancing to Novice Finals at 2018 USUDC, and to Open Finals at the 2019 Empire Debates and 2019 Colgate Open.
+Hadley also represented the Bard Debate Union at the Third Bard Network Debate Conference in Budapest, Hungary in March 2019.
 On top of their involvement with the Bard Debate Union, they are a Research Assistant in the Memory Dynamics Lab on campus and a peer tutor in Writing and Music Theory through the Bard Learning Commons.
 In the spare moments in between their many commitments, they enjoy watching comedy, playing sudoku, and enjoying coffee.